sjcockell/mmb8052/practicals/practical_02/practical_02.md

 - Download the example data table: <https://github.com/sjcockell/mmb8052/raw/main/practicals/data/example.txt>
 - `sort` the file by the corrected p-value (the column name is `adj.P.Val`), and redirect the output to a file
+    - To use the tab character as a field separator, you will need to add the `-t` option formatted like so: `-t $'\t'`
     - Are the results as you would expect?
     - Where do the column headings end up?
     - Can you figure out how to `sort` the column more correctly (read the `man` page - look for the "general numeric sort", which deals with scientific notation)